According to the Canadian Oxford Dictionary, plagiarism is "the practice of taking someone else's work or ideas and passing them off as one's own."

 Plagiarism occurs when you borrow another's words without giving credit.
 Published words, ideas, and other forms of expression are considered the intellectual property of the creator.
 Borrowing words and ideas without giving proper credit is a serious offense that can lead to serious consequences.
 Plagiarism violates NorQuest College's policy and is considered to be academic misconduct and can result in failure or more serious penalties.

-Specific examples include:
+Specific examples of plagiarism include:

 Learning to use other people's words and ideas correctly is an important skill for students in every program and career path.
 It's not just a skill for students, either: it's part of being a professional in many fields of work. |